Dynamic Network Prediction: Dynamic Network Prediction Framework

 \section{Dynamic Network Prediction Framework}

 The proposed network prediction method has three components.
-The first identifies essential network properties by defining the mapping $\eta: \mathscr{G}_t \rightarrow \mathbb{R}^p$, where $p$ is the number of essential network properties.
-As discussed in \citet{krivitsky2013separable}, it may be useful to specify two types of essential network properties; one of which aids in characterizing the cross-sectional properties of the network and the other, its longitudinal properties.
+The first identifies essential network properties by defining the mapping $\eta: \mathcal{G}_t \rightarrow \mathbb{R}^p$, where $p$ is the number of essential network properties.
+As discussed in \citet{krivitsky2013separable}, it may be useful to specify two types of essential network properties; one of these aids in characterizing the cross-sectional properties of the network, and the other, its longitudinal properties.
 We follow this approach and refer to cross-sectional and longitudinal properties as static and dynamic essential network properties, respectively.
-The former consists of properties that are calculable based only on $g_t$; the latter are those that require previous networks to be calculated.
-Let $\eta_s(g_t)$ and $\eta_d(g_t \vert \cdots, g_{t-k})$ denote the mapping from $\mathscr{G}_{t}$ to the values of the static and dynamic essential network properties, respectively, where $k$ denotes the number of previous networks necessary to compute the dynamic essential network properties.
+The former consists of properties that are calculable based only on $g_t$; the latter are those that require information on previous networks in order to be calculated.
+Let $\eta_s(g_t)$ and $\eta_d(g_t \vert \cdots, g_{t-k})$ denote the mapping from $\mathcal{G}_{t}$ to the values of the static and dynamic essential network properties, respectively, where $k$ denotes the number of previous networks necessary to compute the dynamic essential network properties.
 Note that $\eta(g_t \vert g_{t-1} \cdots, g_{t-k}) = (\eta_s(g_t), \eta_d(g_t \vert g_{t-1} \cdots, g_{t-k}))$.

-The benefit of specifying two types of essential network properties can be illustrated using the US sponsor/co-sponsor network.
-Static properties provide information on the number of relationships between US Senators at each time point, for example during January 2016; whereas dynamic properties provide information on the number of relationships in January 2016 that persisted to February 2016, i.e., the rate of evolution in the dynamic network.
+The distinction between the two types of essential network properties can be illustrated using the US sponsor/co-sponsor network.
+Static properties provide information on the number of relationships between US Senators at each time point, for example during January 2016; by contrast, dynamic properties provide information on the number of relationships in January 2016 that persisted to February 2016, i.e., the rate of evolution in the dynamic network.
 Dynamic properties can capture the rate of evolution in the system--not only overall, but also with regard to specific types of relationships (e.g., relationships between members of the same political party or between members of different parties).

+There are both practical and theoretical reasons for stratifying the essential network properties into two categories.
+As mentioned by \citet{krivitsky2013separable}, the practical reason is that information about the static and dynamic properties of a network are often derived from distinct sources.
+Therefore, it may be necessary to model the functional form of these properties separately.
+Regarding the theoretical reason, the functional form of the equation necessary to sample from a DCCM (shown later in Equation ~\ref{eq:prob_accept_DCCM}) relies on the model for the specific essential network properties; the approaches to derive or estimate the functional forms differ between static and dynamic essential network properties (details are provided in Section 7 and Appendix).

 Recent statistical advances in dynamic networks complement our proposed method as they can be used to guide selection of the essential network properties \citep{hanneke2007discrete, hanneke2010discrete, krivitsky2013separable, paul2013hierarchical, Snijders96}.
 Also of importance is recent work on assessing goodness-of-fit (GOF) for static networks \citep{hunter2008goodness} and for temporal networks \citep{hanneke2010discrete, schweinberger2012statistical}.
 These advances can aid in identifying and validating the selected set of essential network properties; as mentioned above, additional research is needed in the area of assessing GOF.
 We use the method as proposed in \citet{hanneke2010discrete} to assess GOF for the US Senate Bill data.